Water is so important for everyone; it is recommended that we should drink at least 2 liters every day to keep us fit and healthy.

 We are fortunate in today’s age that it doesn’t take too long to find detailed information regarding measures, and how these can be converted.

-When the conversion of gallons to pounds is done, it easy to look up the figure that shows how much a pound of water weighs, although for those for whom the devil is in the detail there are formulas for converting everything.
+When the conversion of the 55 gallons to pounds is done, it easy to look up the figure that shows how much a pound of water weighs, although for those for whom the devil is in the detail there are formulas for converting everything.

 Will temperature affect the weight of 55 gallons of water?

 Yes, the temperature of water has an unusual effect on the properties of water.

 The density of warm water is lower than that of cold water, especially when it is just above the freezing point of water.

 This property is known as the anomalous expansion, and it actually prevents fish in rivers from dying since the water just below the ice being slightly less dense and warmer prevents it from freezing.